HOW MY HEAD GOT IN THE TIGER'S MOUTH

 "India has two million gods and worships them all.
 In Religion all other countries are paupers; India is the only millionaire." -Mark Twain

 But, this is just the bed of the dreamer.
 Any dreamer needs a bed.
 But, the dream I am talking about is not the dream of living in a village.
 I am pointing to something else, something more fundamental.
 How shall I describe it?
-Let me offer a few names and descriptions: Let me call it a dream of Truth, GOD and Bliss.
-That is extremely general, so let me elaborate.
+Let me offer a few names and descriptions: Let me call it a dream of Truth, GOD and Bliss; but that is all extremely general, so let me elaborate.

 Pachiammam Koil-Temple in Tirvannamalai, Tamil Nadu